wso2/docs-is/en/docs/develop/scim-2.0-provisioning.md

-Once you have successfully configured the SCIM 2.0 extensions with WSO2 Identity Server, you can test any SCIM 2.0 REST call with WSO2 Identity Server using cURL commands in the
+Once you have successfully configured the SCIM 2.0 extensions with WSO2 Identity Server, you can test any SCIM 2.0 REST call with WSO2 Identity Server using CURL commands in the
 [SCIM 2.0 API document](../../develop/using-the-scim-2.0-rest-apis).